Matt Tait (KUsports.com men's basketball reporter/KUsports.com Editor)

 Because I am a native of Colorado (yes, I used to have the sticker on my car) I instantly was granted membership into the fandom of any and all Colorado sports teams.
 Throughout the years, I've even been known to embellish the circumstances surrounding my birth to tell the tale that the first thing I remember seeing was glorious Folsom Field, home of the Colorado Buffaloes.
 Not true.
 Sue me.

 During my time in Lawrence, I attended Pinckney Elementary School for two years, West Junior High for three and graduated from Lawrence High in 1996.
-After that I attended Kansas University and graduated in 2000 with a degree in Journalism.
+After that I attended the University of Kansas and graduated in 2000 with a degree in Journalism.

 During my college days, I covered the KU baseball and basketball teams for the University Daily Kansan.
 While I enjoyed covering baseball and learned a lot while doing it, basketball was the beat everybody wanted and I still remember my first hoops story for the UDK: Michael Jordan retires.
 There was something pretty cool about seeing my byline next to a mug shot of Jordan.
-Other highlights from my time at the UDK included my work following the death of Wilt Chamberlain and a great series that my roommate (Sam Mellinger of the Kansas City Star) and I did on the top 10 KU athletes of the century around the Y2K craze.
-The KU athletic department voted on the top 10 and Sam and I split up the names to do stories on five each.
+Other highlights from my time at the UDK include my work following the death of Wilt Chamberlain and a great series that my former roommate (Sam Mellinger of the Kansas City Star) and I did on the top 10 KU athletes of the century around the Y2K craze.
+The KU athletic department voted on the top 10 and Sam and I split up the names and did five stories apiece.
 Mine: Wilt, Ray Evans, Al Oerter, Jim Ryun and Ralph Miller.
 What a great time.